RushanKhan1/RushanKhan1/README.md

 **Random stuff about me**

-- 👨🏽‍💻 I’m currently working on a command line utility.
+- 👨🏽‍💻 I’m currently working on a web app.
 - 🌱 I’m currently learning Mongoose.
 - <img src="https://i.imgur.com/B67ppkX.png" alt="Emacs Logo" width="21" height="21"/> I'm a huge emacs shill and acknowledge it to be the one true text editor.
 - 💬 Ask me about anything.